zobayerdev/Business_Card_Maker/README.md

 # CV_Maker
-CV maker application. anyone can make his curriculum vitae using this application.
+Business card maker application. anyone can make his responsive visiting card using this application.
+User also share his digital visiting card with anyone.

 ## Application Features
-- CV Generator
+- Visiting Card Generator
-  - Make responsive CV.
+  - Make responsive visiting card.
-  - Make his Resume.
+  - Make his digital visiting card.
-  - Download Resume PDF & PNG File.
+  - Download visiting card with PDF & PNG File.
+  - Scan digital visiting card.
   - All features are free.

-- Make Responsible Visiting Card

 Any one can use this application.